cosmos/cosmos-sdk/docs/spec/governance/governance.md

 ### Governance key and governance address

-Validators can make use of an additional slot where they can designate a `Governance PubKey`.
+Validators can make use of a slot where they can designate a `Governance PubKey`.
 By default, a validator's `Governance PubKey` will be the same as its main PubKey.
 Validators can change this `Governance PubKey` by sending a `Change Governance PubKey` transaction signed by their main `Consensus PrivKey`.
-From there, they will be able to sign vote using the `Governance PrivKey` associated with their `Governance PubKey`.
+From there, they will be able to sign votes using the `Governance PrivKey` associated with their `Governance PubKey`.
 The `Governance PubKey` can be changed at any moment.

 ## Software Upgrade